gperdrizet/docker-images/README.md

 3. **Approve:** pipeline pauses; a notification is sent for manual approval
 4. **Push:** on approval, images are pushed to DockerHub and DockerHub READMEs are updated
 5. **Tag:** a git tag (`vx.x.x`) and GitHub release are created automatically
-6. **Sync:** a dispatch event is sent to `deeplearning-devcontainer` and `llms-devcontainer`, which each create a matching version tag and GitHub release
+6. **Sync:** a dispatch event is sent to `datascience-devcontainer`, `deeplearning-devcontainer` and `llms-devcontainer`, which each create a matching version tag and GitHub release

 Git tags are only created after a successful, approved push, so a tag always corresponds to a verified image on DockerHub.